panjan/vcr_presentation/vcr_presentation.md

 - [https://github.com/vcr/vcr](https://github.com/vcr/vcr)

 <aside class="notes">
+    Artikulovat, zrychlit, rozkliknout odkazy.
+Go into detail about/better explain problems - like project.
+Zaver v odrazkach.

     I'm a user of VCR and its clones in other languages.
-I'd like to talk about how it helped my team to fast and stable continuous integration.
+I'd like to talk about how it helped my team to a fast and stable continuous integration build.
 But also about some problems I've encountered and when it's better to use something else.

-    Q: Who has used VCR before?
+    Q: I'll start with a question.
+Who has used VCR before?
 </aside>

 # Example